-What exactly is depreciation?
+What is depreciation? – the depreciation definition

-How fast does a car value decrease?
+How fast does the car value decrease?

 You might be surprised, but the value of your car decreases to 91% of the initial market value the minute you purchase it.
 Why?
 Well, it's all in the perception of a next prospective buyer.
 At the moment you buy it, the car's state moves from "new car" to "used car", and even though it's been used for just for one minute, its value drops significantly.

 Then, the car value continues to drop year after year.
 Our car depreciation calculator uses the following values (source):

 - After a year, your car's value decreases to 81% of the initial value.

 - After two years, your car's value decreases to 69% of the initial value.

 - After three years, your car's value decreases to 58% of the initial value.

 - After four years, your car's value decreases to 49% of the initial value.

 - After five years, your car's value decreases to 40% of the initial value.